 - Weighing less than 50 kg (i.e., 110 lb): Taltz must be given by a healthcare provider.

 - Weighing more than 50 kg (i.e., 110 lb): If your healthcare provider decides that your caregiver may give your injections of Taltz at home, your caregiver should ask and receive training from a healthcare provider on the right way to prepare and inject Taltz.

-This summary provides basic information about Taltz and is not comprehensive.
+This summary provides basic information about Taltz but does not include all information known about this medicine.
 Read the information that comes with your prescription each time your prescription is filled.
 This information does not take the place of talking with your doctor.
 Be sure to talk to your doctor or other healthcare provider about Taltz and how to take it.
 Your doctor is the best person to help you decide if Taltz is right for you.

 IX CON BS 05OCT2022